Skip to main content

 The sector has the potential to attract a considerable amount of FDI, to facilitate new activity, faster and better services.
 With the high mobile penetration rate, subscriber growth is widely expected to slow or plateau in the coming years.

 The government has taken on a key role in this area, introducing a number of large-scale, long-term development plans aimed at ensuring steady improvements in both the reach and the quality of national telecoms networks.
 The government is fully behind the blossoming IT industry.
-In 2018, it launched the Hub Innovation Center, the nation’s first facility that directly supports startups.

 Telecommunications